Bite Alignment Treatment

 TMJ Disorder Treatment

-Based on this, we formulate and propose a treatment plan tailored to each individual patient.
+Based on this, we develop and propose a treatment plan tailored to each patient.

 TMJ Disorder Treatment Methods

-Treatment methods for TMJ disorder vary depending on symptoms and causes, but generally start with conservative therapies like the following:
+The treatment methods for TMJ disorder vary depending on the symptoms and causes, but generally start with conservative treatments like the following.

 Lifestyle Guidance

-We provide advice on improving lifestyle habits that may cause TMJ disorder (poor posture, clenching habits, chewing on one side, etc.).
+We provide advice to improve lifestyle habits that contribute to TMJ disorder (poor posture, clenching habits, chewing on one side, etc.).

-TCH is an abbreviation for Tooth Contacting Habit, the unconscious habit of letting the upper and lower teeth touch.
-Normally, when at rest, the upper and lower teeth are not in contact.
-However, having TCH applies prolonged, weak force to the teeth and jaw joints, potentially causing TMJ disorder.
-Our clinic also provides guidance for correcting TCH.
+TCH stands for Tooth Contacting Habit, which is the habit of unconsciously contacting the upper and lower teeth.
+Normally, the upper and lower teeth do not contact when at rest.
+However, with TCH, weak forces are applied to the teeth and jaw joints over long periods, potentially causing TMJ disorder.
+Our clinic also provides guidance for TCH correction.

 Physical Therapy

-In cases of severe pain or inflammation, medications such as analgesics (pain relievers) may be prescribed.
+If there is severe pain or inflammation, pain relievers and other medications may be prescribed.

 Mouthpiece Treatment (Splint Therapy)

-Wearing a mouthpiece (splint) during sleep reduces the burden on the jaw joints and teeth caused by grinding or clenching.
+Wearing a mouthpiece (splint) during sleep reduces the burden on the jaw joints and teeth caused by grinding and clenching.

 There are various types of mouthpieces, and we select the most suitable one based on the patient’s symptoms and jaw joint condition.